-My most recent book is The Prince of Medicine: Galen in the Roman Empire (Oxford University Press 2013).
-It is a social-historical biography of the ancient physician Galen, a cultural icon whose works were the basis of western medicine until the Renaissance.
-I have also written Galen and the Rhetoric of Healing (Johns Hopkins University Press, 2008), an analysis of Galen's stories about his patients and a study of his medical practice; and Rome and the Enemy: Imperial Strategy in the Principate (University of California, 1999).
+My next book, forthcoming from Princeton University Press, is After the Manner of Women: The Science, History, and Meaning of Menopause.
+It is a world history of menopause from about 2 million BCE.
+I have also written The Prince of Medicine: Galen in the Roman Empire (Oxford University Press 2013), a social-historical biography of the ancient physician Galen, whose works were the basis of western medicine until the Renaissance.
+My other books are Galen and the Rhetoric of Healing (Johns Hopkins University Press, 2008), an analysis of Galen's stories about his patients and a study of his medical practice; and Rome and the Enemy: Imperial Strategy in the Principate (University of California, 1999).
 I have co-written a textbook, The Ancient Mediterranean World from the Stone Age to A.D.
 600 (Oxford University Press, 2004).
-After a year of professional development studying social and psychology and transcultural psychiatry, I have begun publishing articles on mental disorders in antiquity.
-I am also working on a global history of menopause.
+My current interests are transcultural psychiatry, the origins and history of property, and the history of small-scale egalitarian societies.
 I teach graduate and undergraduate classes in World History and in the history of Greece, Rome, ancient Egypt, marriage, disease, medicine, women, and law.